nathanielrmay/American-Football-Game/docs/project/vision.md

 ### Gameplay Pacing and Player Agency

-A single season can be simulated in approximately 20 minutes for players who wish to advance quickly.
+A key design goal is to allow a single season to be simulated in approximately 20 minutes for players who wish to advance quickly, ensuring a fast and fluid experience for those who prefer it.
 However, the game is designed to be enjoyed at a slower pace.
 Player agency is deep, covering team management tasks like designing playbooks, setting ticket prices, and running marketing campaigns.

 This agency also extends to the character's personal life.
 Players will face numerous non-football decisions that shape their story.
 Just like their professional duties, these choices can be addressed with minimal thought to advance the timeline, or they can be approached tactically, requiring careful consideration of their cascading consequences.